wilfredinni/python-cheatsheet/docs/modules/copy-module.md

 ---
-title: Python Copy - Python Cheatsheet
+title: Python Copy Module - Python Cheatsheet
 description: Copy Module is a set of functions that are related to copying different elements of a list, objects, arrays, etc. It can be used to create shallow copies as well as deep copies.
 ---

 <base-title :title="frontmatter.title" :description="frontmatter.description">
-Python Copy
+Python Copy Module
 </base-title>

 Copy Module is a set of functions that are related to copying different elements of a list, objects, arrays, etc. It can be used to create shallow copies as well as deep copies.